algo-cancer/omlta/README.md

 ## Usage

-This script is made in Python 3.
+This script is made in Python 3, and requires these [dependencies](https://github.com/algo-cancer/omlta/blob/main/requirements.txt).
 To run the omlta/omltd implementation:

 ```python omlta.py tree-file1 tree-file2```